stgrosshh/tipermissions/README.md

  success (boolean)
  code
  message (in case of an error)

- permissions[] requested permissions
+upcoming new pull request (still in development) will provide also: permissions[] requested permissions denied[] denied permissions

 # NOTE: requires integration of Pull Request #7778 !
 https://github.com/appcelerator/titanium_mobile/pull/7778